AmpliconSuite/AmpliconRepository/README.md

 - Connect to your local instance of MongoDB:
 > URI: `mongodb://localhost:27017`
 - Relevant data will be located in `/caper/projects/`
+- Note that the latest version of Compass (1.34.2) won't work with our older DB version.
+You can get an old compass for mac at https://downloads.mongodb.com/compass/mongodb-compass-1.28.4-darwin-x64.dmg

 ## 4. Set up secret keys for OAuth2
 - Open a terminal window or tab with the `caperenv` environment active